cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

     {} + {} → NaN // ???

 My question is: *"What result were you **expecting** as the outcome of adding two arrays?
 An array to an object?
 An object to another object?"*

+This is a manufactured problem caused simply by not understanding how the language works.
+Any time you don't understand how a language works, regardless of the language, you will be confused.
+Period.
+The solution is to actively learn how it works rather than to passively complain.

+## #3: "Automatic semicolon insertion."

+Use an editor, IDE, or linter which catches missing semicolons.
+In any language that uses semicolons, you're prone to unintended behavior when you leave them off.
+In a compiled language, this happens at compile-time.
+In an interpreted language, this happens at runtime.

+## #4: "JavaScript is seriously abused.
+Much of the code in the wild, especially those in commonly used libraries, are [sic] very badly written."

+This is grasping for straws; It's not even really a complaint about Javascript at all, and it's impossible to confirm or falsify.